 We have counseled clients on both sides of public-private partnerships, representing the interests of both the private and public sectors in a wide variety of situations.

-Each side of a P3 relationship has a unique perspective.
+Each side of a public-private partnership (P3) has a unique perspective.
 The government wants to protect its assets while mitigating the cost of running and operating them.
 The private industry wants to make profitable investments while fostering innovation and building revenue streams.
 With the best private/public partnerships, both sides achieve their goals: One side does not have to lose for the other to win.
 We understand what it takes for the government to work smoothly with private sector clients, and we can help all participants to navigate the business landscape as smoothly as possible.

 Our team is equipped to provide services across all phases of P3 projects: design, finance, build, and operate.

 The world of P3 relationships can be dauntingly complex and, frankly, filled with red tape.
 The key is knowing how to unravel it all.
 Our involvement in many of these partnerships from their very beginning bid stages means we have worked through the red tape with both our public and private sector clients, evaluating the many types of issues that arise including labor, zoning, licensing, legislation and regulatory hurdles.

 Our attorneys have unique capabilities across areas such as tax-exempt bond financing, new market and historic tax credits, and traditional commercial financing.
 We have represented universities, banks, and municipalities in finding the right blend of financing, which is essential to the implementation of a project.
 We have been able to unlock projects that had been stalled because traditional funding sources were not sufficient.
 Our P3 team has been able to unleash tremendous value for clients such as public universities that have needed capital projects.
 We have also assisted municipalities looking for a method to accomplish much-needed improvements to governmental buildings in times of shrinking tax revenue.